Draws are still proceeding, despite the pandemic. However, processing times are much, much slower as a result of the pandemic.

 |Candidates with scores below this threshold have only ever been invited for the Federal Skilled Trades-only draws in May/November 2017, May/September 2018 and May/September 2019 only|

-The total number of applicants in the pool is now over146,000.
+The total number of applicants in the pool is now over142,000.
 That's bad news for candidates with scores lower than the lowest historical cut offs.
 The cut off score got as low as 438 in January 2019, the lowest draw cutoff since November 2017.
-But, due to the increased number of candidates this year, the rest of the draws for 2019, excluding the most recent FST draws, were over 450 or 460.
+But, due to the increased number of candidates in the past couple of years, the rest of the draws for 2019, excluding the most recent FST draws, were over 450 or 460.

 Is there good news?
 Yes, there is.
-The general draws during the pandemic have been hovering around the 450-460 mark.
-This could be due to decreased applications during the pandemic, or it could be due to an increase in specialized draws (PNP, federal program-specific) in recent months.
+The general draws during the 2020 pandemic have been hovering around the 450-460 mark.
+This was due to an increase in specialized draws (PNP, federal program-specific) in recent months: because the borders are closed Canadian Experience Class (CEC) candidates, who are already in Canada, are being given ITAs instead of those in applying for FSW or FST.
+(There was an FSW draw in July 2020, but the borders are still closed.)

 Still, there are now over 20,000 candidates in the pool with scores over 450.
 With this many candidates in the pool, IRCC usually invites between 3,600 and 3,900 people per draw (though sometimes as few as 3,200).
 That means that it will take at least 5 draws to invite all of these candidates.
 In the meantime, more candidates with scores over 450 wil join the pool, as that happened throughout 2019.